-The learn command uses strace to trace a command’s file accesses and network activity, then reports which paths and endpoints it needs.
+The learn command traces a command’s file accesses and network activity, then reports which paths and endpoints it needs.
 This helps you build accurate profiles without guessing.
+On Linux, nono learn uses strace.
+On macOS, it uses fs_usage for filesystem tracing and nettop for network connection discovery (both require sudo).

 Basic Usage